 Here’s how to texturize hair- the easy way.

-- For quick way to create lots of texture, look for men’s styling products with the appealing names such as ”hair wax”, “texture putty” and “molding putty.”
+For a quick way to create lots of texture, look for men’s styling products with appealing names such as ”hair wax”, “texture putty” and “molding putty.”
 Don’t worry, these highly available in grocery stores and drug stores.
-These products have the consistency of goo and should be used sparingly to avoid giving yourself the dreaded helmet-hair look.
-Take a small dab on fingers, then run it through small chunks of hair, or use it to muss up hair.
+These products have the consistency of good and should be used sparingly to avoid giving yourself the dreaded helmet-hair look.
+Take a small dab on fingers, then run it through small chunks of hair, or use it to mess up hair.
 Use small amounts to add some interesting anti-gravity, hair lifting looks.
 Lucky for you, this putty rinses out with your next shower, so you can quickly get rid of undesired results and start all over again.

-For men who are worried about thinning hair, learning how to texurize hair can be a way to hide the thinning a bit.
+For men who are worried about thinning hair, learning how to texturize hair can be a way to hide the thinning a bit.
 Special hair texturizers coat the cuticle and add some thickness to hair.
-Your hair is no longer fine but has some body.
+Your hair is no longer fine but has somebody.